franco-ruggeri/write-together/README.md

 - The server uses MySQL to save periodically the open documents.
 All the queries are prepared as prepared statements to guarantee protection against SQL injection.
 - The server does not store password as plain-text, it stores hashes computed using [Crypto++](https://www.cryptopp.com/).
 - Both client and server use UTF-16 encoding.
+- Document naming with author and document name (two-level directory)